xiao99xiao/CCNStatusItem/ReadMe.md

 ## Usage

-After it is integrated into your project you are just a four-liner away from your (maybe) first `NSStatusItem` with a custom view.
+After it's integrated into your project you are just a four-liner away from your (maybe) first `NSStatusItem` with a custom view and a beautiful looking popover window.
 A good place to add these lines of code is your AppDelegate:

 ```Objective-C
 - (void)applicationDidFinishLaunching:(NSNotification *)aNotification {